imprvhub/ivanlunadev-portfolio/src/content/projects/post-reactpython-fiftylist.md

 4. Replace the environment variables (`REACT_APP_SCOPES`, `REACT_APP_REDIRECT_URI`, `REACT_APP_CLIENT_SECRET`, `REACT_APP_CLIENT_ID`) with your own.
 You can generate these variables from Spotify Developer Dashboard.
 5. Replace the variable defined at the beginning of the code in `App.js`:
    `const redirectUri = 'https://fiftylist.vercel.app/callback';` with -> `const redirectUri = "http://localhost:3000/callback";`
-   Update the URLs in the variables of the `exportTodoist` function from `'https://fiftylistbackend.vercel.app/todoist'` to `'http://localhost:5000/todoist'` if your Python backend is using a different port.
+   Update the URLs in the variables of the `exportShare` function from `'https://fiftylistbackend.vercel.app/share'` to `'http://localhost:5000/share'` if your Python backend is using a different port.
 6. Run the following command from your terminal IDE; this should start the frontend on the designated port.
 ```bash